gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/failure_taxonomy_v0.1.md

 - longitudinal-drift thresholds are tested at stronger accumulation levels
 - competing-signal thresholds are tested at stronger mixed-pressure levels
 - recovery-transition thresholds are tested at stronger post-perturbation levels
+- second-order recontact thresholds are tested at stronger re-perturbation levels